tibble49/tibble49.github.io/_posts/2025-08-13-web-components.md

 # 🧩 Web Components: The Framework-Agnostic Path to Micro Frontends

 > *Web Components provide a native, standards-based way to build micro frontends without framework lock-in.
-This post explores how Custom Elements and Shadow DOM can create truly isolated, reusable components.*
+This post explores how Custom Elements and Shadow DOM can create truly isolated, reusable components — and where they fit alongside other MFE strategies.*

 ---

-## 💡 What Are Web Components?
+## 💡 Why Web Components Exist

-Web Components are a set of web platform APIs that allow you to create reusable, encapsulated components using vanilla JavaScript, HTML, and CSS.
-They consist of three main technologies:
+Imagine your company has:
+- A React-based dashboard
+- A Vue-powered admin tool
+- Some marketing pages running on a legacy CMS

+They all need the same **date picker**, **address form**, and **product card**.

+Traditionally, you’d rebuild these in each stack or introduce a framework-specific design system, forcing the others to adapt.
+Web Components solve this by offering **framework-agnostic, reusable UI** built on **web standards**.
+You can write them once, deploy to a CDN, and use them anywhere with just a `<script>` tag.

+---

+## 🔍 The Building Blocks

+Web Components are not one single API — they’re three core technologies:

-- **Custom Elements**: Define new HTML elements
+1. **Custom Elements** — Define new HTML tags like `<user-profile>`
-- **Shadow DOM**: Encapsulate styles and markup
+2. **Shadow DOM** — Encapsulate markup and styles so they don’t leak or get overridden
-- **HTML Templates**: Define reusable HTML structures
+3. **HTML Templates** — Store reusable DOM structures for later cloning

-This makes them perfect for micro frontends because they provide:
+This makes them a natural fit for micro frontends because they provide:
 - **Framework independence** — no React, Vue, or Angular required
-- **Native browser support** — no build tools needed
+- **Native browser support** — no build tools required (though you can still bundle)
 - **True encapsulation** — styles and scripts are isolated
 - **Standard compliance** — future-proof and well-supported

 ---

-## 🏗️ Building a Web Component MFE
+## 🏗️ Example: Building a Web Component MFE

-Here's how you might structure a micro frontend using Web Components:

 ```javascript
 // user-profile.js